Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 Job: Doggy daycare employee

-And one other factor: Millie says she finds it arduous to make mates with different girls.
+And one other factor: Millie says she finds it laborious to make buddies with different ladies.
 This bodes effectively…

 Natasha